RyanLinXiang/neural-network-with-js/README.md

 ![screenshot](./img/sc_features.png)

-### Getting Started
+## Getting Started
-## Installing
+### Installing
 Due to the size, the MNIST data set is not included in this repository.
-Please download it from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/)
+Please download it from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/).

-## Starting
+### Starting
-Please run the file index.html from a local webserver.
-Otherwise the file accesses won't work
+Please run the file index.html in a local webserver.
+Otherwise the file accesses won't work.